Did you know that over 21 million people worldwide are victims of human trafficking?

 Those little glimpses have broken my heart.

-I lived in Thailand as a child and have made several trips there in recent years.
-One recent trip in particular was a “this changes everything” wake-up call that turned my heart inside out.
-I know it marked me in an eternal kind of way and I’m still seeking His face to know exactly what to do with all of it (for a few posts dealing with this specific issue check out the “justice” category on the blog).
-I may not know specifically what my role may be in the future, but I do know I can’t sit by and do absolutely nothing.
-This page is part of doing what I can right now.
+I lived in Thailand as a child and have made several trips there over the past decade.
+However, a trip in 2014 was a “this changes everything” wake-up call that turned my heart inside out.
+It marked me in an eternal kind of way and I started diligently seeking the Lord to know what to do with all of it (for a few posts dealing with this specific issue check out the “justice” category on the blog).
+The journey involved some ups and downs and even a few false starts, but as of Spring 2017 I took over as senior editor of a digital magazine that intentionally shines a light on the injustice of human trafficking and helps others know how to get involved.
+To learn more, visit the Voices of Justice site by clicking HERE.

 ~ We can see.
 We can quit hiding our heads in the sand and stop trying to protect ourselves from ugly issues that don’t fit into a nice tidy world.
 This is an incredibly difficult issue to really see.
 Believe me, I get it!
 But if it is too “painful” for us to even look at, what hope is there for those who are actually trapped in the nightmare?